Contaco River

 Contaco is together with Llesquehue River the two main rivers of San Juan de la Costa commune in southern Chile.
 It runs from east to west and discharges into the Pacific Ocean at the hamlet and beach of Contaco.

+The Contaco originates in the Chilean Coastal Range with its source at an altitude of approximately 900 m above sea level.
+It flows along a steep 48 km watercourse before reaching the Pacific Ocean through an estuary with a 1.5-km salt wedge.